HarrazHairi/ther-dteam/README.md

 <body>
     <h1>Welcome to our unfinished website ^_^</h1>

-    <p>Experience WebAR through the Quick Look functionality!
+    <p>Experience WebAR through our Quick Look functionality!
 Unfortunately we are not catering for Android bcs lol why should we</p>

     <a href="tyres.usdz" rel="ar">
         <img src="tyre.png" width="200">